The MB-SB Elevated Highway?

 The state proposed north-south thoroughfare never became a reality mostly due to the cost.
 Even as transportation officials were proposing the idea, they admitted they didn’t have the funds to do the work.
 Ultimately, the railroad land was sold or given to nearby property owners.
 Who knows how it all would have effected the MB-SB area?

-In fact, with Sea Bright now undergoing a major renaissance, the auto traffic along Ocean Avenue has never been busier.
+In fact, with Sea Bright having rebounded smartly from Superstorm Sandy, auto traffic along Ocean Avenue has never been more popular.
 On some busy summer days, getting from Long Branch to Sea Bight can take over an hour.

 Note: Walter Edge was the NJ governor at this time of this proposal.
 He had quite the resume — especially for a Garden State Republican.
 Twice elected NJ governor (in 1917 and 1944), a US Senator for NJ, US ambassador to France, and a Spanish-American War officer.
 Frank C. Young was the NJ State Highway Department superintendent back then.